SiddheshNan/Acer-A515-51G-Hackintosh/README.md

 - Install MacOS to you're SSD or hard drive.
 - Install [Clover Bootloader](https://sourceforge.net/projects/cloverefiboot) in you're SSD or hard drive.
 - Copy the contains of this repo into clover folder of you're EFI.
-- **IMPORTANT** Make sure to Genrate system definitions of MacBook pro 14.1 in config.plist file using [Clover Configurator](https://mackie100projects.altervista.org/download-clover-configurator/) or Else MacOS will not Boot!
-- You can find Tutorial about it [Here](https://www.tonymacx86.com/threads/guide-how-to-configure-your-systems-smbios-correctly.198155/).
+- **[IMPORTANT]** Make sure to Generate system definitions of MacBook pro 14.1 in config.plist file using [Clover Configurator](https://mackie100projects.altervista.org/download-clover-configurator/) or Else MacOS will not Boot!
+You can find Tutorial about it [Here](https://www.tonymacx86.com/threads/guide-how-to-configure-your-systems-smbios-correctly.198155/).
 - And as simple as that, you'll have a fully working Hackbook pro (with some exceptions)!
 - Keep reading below if you want to tweak the Hackbook for better performance..

-#### Tweaking the HackBook..
+### Tweaking the HackBook..

 - Coming soon...

 ----

+### Info about the build

 #### Audio
 - The Sound Card is `Realtek ALC255`, which is drived by `AppleALC` on layout-id 3.